sttilstra/THM_WriteUp_Docs/Neighbor.md

 <br>

-Change the name of the user in the URL to "admin" and you will be redirected to another page that contain the flag.
+Change the name of the user in the URL to "admin" and you will be redirected to another page that contains the flag.

 <br>
 <br>